Rodgers, Packers lose 20-16 to Lions, miss playoffs - WHIZ News

 After the final seconds ticked off the clock, Rodgers walked off the field, gazing into the stands, side by side with Randall Cobb, perhaps soaking up the sights and sounds.

 “At some point the carousel comes to a stop and it’s time to get off, and I think you kind of know when that is,” Rodgers said.
 “And that’s what needs to be contemplated.
-It is time?
+Is it time?
 Also, what’s the organization doing?
 That’s part of it as well.
 But the competitive fire is always going to be there.
 I don’t think that ever goes away.”

 Jamaal Williams’ second 1-yard touchdown run of the night against his former team put the Lions (9-8) ahead with 5:55 remaining.
 Williams had 17 touchdown runs to break the Lions’ single-season record that Barry Sanders had set in 1991.